Diversity and inclusion

 Spotlight on gender diversity

 We aspire to be a leader in promoting gender diversity at Partners Group and in private markets.
 We firmly believe our industry will benefit from increasing female representation and want to address the current gender imbalance in a proactive manner, at all levels of the organization.
 This is why we have set ourselves the target of substantially increasing the number of our female Partners and Managing Directors to at least 25 by 2025.
-The key initiative that will enable us to achieve this target is the development of our existing female talent through our Mentoring Program.
-Additionally, we have set ourselves the goal of having ambassadors in 20 top universities globally by 2020 in order to attract the next generation of talented young women interested in thriving in a career in finance and driving the future of private markets.
+Additionally, we had set ourselves the goal of having ambassadors in 20 top universities globally by 2020 in order to attract the next generation of talented young women interested in thriving in a career in finance and driving the future of private markets.

 Our targets and progress*